vuesion/vuesion/docs/guide/update.md

 Now you see the changes in your changelog:

 - go through all the files and merge your changes (revert the parts that would break your app)
-- run the tests and lint your project: `npm run test:coverage`, `npm run test:tools`, `npm run lint`
+- run the tests and lint your project: `npm run test && npm run lint`
 - start the app

 If everything works, commit your changes and merge it into your master.